 The tragic history of Sligo Abbey that inspired W.B.
 Yeats.

 Grim tales of crime and punishment from the nineteenth century, in many of the locations where the events occurred.

 Visit one of the oldest hostelries in the town and sample traditional Ale while your Guide recounts stories of the port, secret societies and houses of ill-repute.

 The tour starts on Sligo’s Riverside Promenade next to the Riverside Hotel – this area was once known as Armstrong’s Row.
 Each guest on arrival receives a tour badge with the name of a person who was once connected to Sligo.
 Listen out as their stories will be told along the way.
 Whether there were good or bad in the times they lived, will be for you to decide.
 Judge Not, Lest ye be judged…

 This tour is full of stories of real events involving crime, punishment and adult content features on this tour, so it’s not for the faint of heart.
-Older children (recommended over 12) accompanied by an adult are welcome but parental discretion is advised, please note on the tour we visit a public house.
+Older children/teenagers (recommended over 10) accompanied by an adult are welcome but parental discretion is advised, please note on the tour we visit a public house.